 Nearly 2,000 years ago, the Romans built Ermine Street running south to north, from London to York.
 It became one of the most important Roman roads in the country and Royston grew at its intersect with Icknield Way, a prehistoric highway running east to west, from East Anglia to Salisbury Plain.

 Following the establishment of the Augustinian Priory here in the 12th century, a market was formed from which a town developed.
 By the early 14th century, Roisia’s Cross had become Roisia’s Town which eventually contracted to Royston.
+Dedicated to St John the Baptist and St Thomas of Canterbury, the church and priory buildings gradually expanded until the dissolution of the monasteries nearly 400 years later during the reign of Henry VIII.
 The stone that formed the base of the cross now stands at the northern end of the High Street.
-Dedicated to St John the Baptist and St Thomas of Canterbury, the church and priory buildings gradually expanded until the dissolution of the monasteries nearly 400 years later during the reign of King Henry VIII.

-Royston was an important place during the reign of King James I. On his journey from Scotland to London to be crowned King in 1603, he stopped in Royston to hunt and returned here frequently thereafter.
+Royston was also an important place during the reign of King James I. On his journey from Scotland to London to be crowned King in 1603, he stopped in Royston to hunt.
+The following year he built palace here and returned frequently.
 His hunting lodge in Kneesworth Street still partly exists and is now known as the Old Palace.

 Home of an ancient crossroad, King James I's hunting palace and a 12th century monastery; the market town of Royston has a long and rich history.

 Discover over 40,000 artefacts at Royston Museum, follow the Town Heritage Trail and wander the forest footpaths and chalk tracks of Therfield Heath reserve.

 With around 20,000 artefacts, and located just a short walk from Royston Cave, delve deeper into Royston’s heritage at Royston Museum.
 From Stone Age axe heads to Victorian farming equipment and Second World War helmets, uncover centuries of local history.